sandeepmj/javascript-variables-comparison-operators/README.md

 <li>years...that's all we've got."</li>
 </ul>
 <p>
-Now create a varible that is comprised of each of the previous variables.
-Call this new variable and see if you have a complete sentence.
+Now create a varible that combines previous variables to create a complete sentence.
 </p>

+<p style = "font-size: 5px;">HINT: strings can be added together.</p>